 As discussed in Note 3 to the financial statements, the full extent of the COVID-19 pandemic's direct or indirect financial impact on the District is unknown.
+Management's plans in response to this matter are also disclosed in Note 3.
 Our opinion is not modified with respect to this matter.